 If you’re often in a rush in the morning, you can bake your oatmeal in advance, refrigerate it and then reheat it for a quick weekday breakfast.
 This refrigerates and reheats great.
 Most people like it hot, but it’s even great cold right out of the fridge.
 Easily just as good, if not better on day two.

-If you look up traditional versions of baked oatmeal recipes, you’ll usually see they use butter and sometimes oil (I can’t figure out why so many “health” cooking sites think coconut oil is some kind of superfood).
+If you look up traditional versions of baked oatmeal recipes, you’ll usually see they use butter and sometimes oil.
 I don’t doubt that butter or oil will make it taste richer, but trust me, you don’t need the extra fat or calories if fat loss is your goal.

 Make a note that I call this batch of 6 slices “3 servings” (2 slices with 395 calories total).
 However, if you’re highly active, or eating for muscle gain, you’ll probably get only 2 servings from this batch (3 slices with 592 calories total).
 That’s what I do since I have a fairly large calorie allowance.